pijuskri/Po-Sharp/app/src/main/scala/veritas/README.md

 leverages multithreading to try and combat this.

 You can run the tests with `gradle runTests` or run tests + print coverage with `gradle runCoverage`.
+If you want to also generate the CodeCov JSON, run `gradle runCoverage -PextraArgs="export"`

 ## The Framework Explained